 The Best Animated Movies on Netflix

-Welcome to Flixboss - the unofficial guide to the best movies, TV shows and documentaries that are available to stream on Netflix.
-Browse the recent additions below, use the IMDb toggle to sort by rating or head to the Lists page to see our lastest recommendations.
+Welcome to Flixboss - the unofficial guide to the best movies, TV shows, and documentaries available to stream on Netflix.
+Browse the recent additions below, use the IMDb toggle to sort by rating, or head to the Recommendations page to see our lastest streaming suggestions.

 Browse movies on Netflix

 What is Flixboss?Flixboss is the unofficial guide to the best movies and series currently available to stream on Netflix.
 We keep track of all new additions to the catalog and let you know what's new and what's good.